Harmless yet stinky, the Hermit Flower Beetle earned its name thanks to its quiet way of living, minding its own business without bothering anybody.

-Hermit Flower Beetle larvae are large and white grubs that reside inside dead or rotting wood and logs.
-They don't harm trees; they just take advantage of the space created by dead/dying ones.
-The species helps break down dead tree tissue, returning nutrients back into the ecosystem.
-Adults have the ability to emit a noxious odor when frightened.
-The smell is difficult to describe, but definitely pungent and obvious.
-Those familiar with tree bark tannery practices have likened it to a type of leather.
-Adult Hermit Flower Beetles are attracted to lights at night.
+Hermit Flower Beetle larvae are large, white grubs that reside inside dead or rotting wood and logs.
+They don't harm living, healthy trees; they only take advantage of the space created by dead/dying ones.
+This species helps break down dead tree tissue, making this small, recluse a great asset to the nutrient cycle.

 Scientific Name: Osmoderma eremicola

 Size (Adult; Length): 25mm to 30mm (0.98in to 1.17in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.